SeregPie/THREE.TextPlane/README.md

 `.dispose()`

-Disposes the texture and the material.
+Disposes the geometry, the texture and the material.